-There are many different procedures for handling successions, depending on the size of the assets in the succession and whether there are any complications with the succession, such as whether a testament is challenged as not being in proper form, whether there are forced heirs (See Louisiana Forced Heirship), or other matters.
+There are many different procedures for handling successions, depending on the size of the assets in the succession and whether there are any complications with the succession.
+Some complications could be whether there is a challenge to the validity of the testament, whether there are forced heirs (See Louisiana Forced Heirship), whether there needs to be an investigation into what assets the decedent owned or debts he owed, if there are stocks to be transfered, or other matters.

 This is sometimes called an extra-judicial succession.
-It is not necessary to judicially open a small succession when the decedent died intestate, left no immovable property and his heirs are his descendants, ascendants, spouse, or brothers or sisters or descendants of brothers or sisters.
+It is not necessary to judicially open a small succession when the decedent died intestate, left no immovable property, and his heirs are his descendants, ascendants, spouse, brothers or sisters, or descendants of brothers or sisters.
 In this case, the heirs can execute an affidavit.
-This affidavit is authority for banks, stock transfer agents, and for anyone holding tangible property of the decedent to deliver that property to his heirs.
+This affidavit is authority for banks, or anyone holding tangible property of the decedent to deliver that property to his heirs.

 This is the most common form of succession procedure.
 It is sometimes referred to as a "Simple Putting in Possession."
 It is available whenever the succession is clearly solvent and there is no need for an administration.
 See the next section to determine if an administration is necessary.

 This procedure requires the heirs and surviving spouse to execute certain pleadings to be filed in the court that has jurisdiction over the succession, that the attorney who signs the pleadings shows certain documentary proof establishing the decedent's death, his domicile at the time of his death, who his heirs are, whether he left a valid testament, a copy of that testament and proof of the testament if there is one, proof of the assets and liabilities of the decedent, proof of the administrative expenses of the succession.
 When all of these things have been properly brought before the judge, he will sign the Judgment of Possession.
-This Judgment of Possession will recognize that property which is owned by the former spouse and will recognize that property over which the former spouse will have usufruct.
+This Judgment of Possession will recognize what property is owned by the surviving spouse and what property the surviving spouse will have usufruct over.
 The Judgment of Possession will also declare who the decedent's heirs or legatees are and will recognize them as owners of the property they inherit.
 The Judgment of Possession also will contain an order by the court that everyone who holds property of the decedent deliver that property to the heirs and surviving spouse.